Alexandria Home Solutions Logo

 • Take measurements at three different points: the top, middle, and bottom of the door frame.
 Sometimes, the door frame might not be perfectly straight, and this step ensures you catch any variations.

 • Record the smallest measurement of the three.
 This will be your door width.
-Standard exterior doors typically range between 30 inches and 36 inches wide.
+Standard exterior door width typically ranges between 30 inches and 36 inches wide.

 Pro Tip: Ensure the tape measure is level to avoid inaccurate readings.